Here's our list of the best full face snorkel masks in 2018, and which ones you really need to avoid!

 Children love these masks so much more than traditional masks and snorkels.
 The video below shows how easy it is for kids to put on, adjust and use full face snorkel masks.
 Kids take to these so much quicker than traditional snorkels as they're able to breath naturally through their nose and mouth.
 There's no gagging on a snorkel mouth piece that's too large.

 When selecting snorkel masks for kids, make sure you go with brands that have XS or S sizing.
 These brands should also have a good returns/exchange policy in case the size isn't quite right.

 Looking for some more information on full face snorkel masks for children?

-Best Quality, Well Made Full Face Snorkel Masks
+The top 3 Best quality Full Face Snorkel Masks

 They all have full manufacturer's warranties and outstanding reviews on Amazon.
 Always make sure you purchase from somewhere with a good Returns Policy so that it can easily be exchanged if the sizing is not quite right.

 Have a look at our full reviews of quality brands and decide which one you want to go with.
 These really bring full pleasure back into snorkeling.
 Once you’ve tried snorkeling with a quality full face snorkel mask, you'll never go back to the old style mask and mouth piece again.